Links: Your church's adopted missionaries

 What an opportunity for all-church fun and involvement!
 Shower them with homespun care and love:

-Most of all, let them know you care by sending lots of cards and notes.
+Most of all, tell them you care by sending lots of cards and notes.
 Plan a "treat month" for your college MK.
 If it can be worked out, you might even invite them to your church for a weekend.
 If the school they're attending is close to you but far away from family members where they will spend summer and Christmas vacations, offer to host them for those brief breaks when they would not be going to a relative's home.
 In short, treat your LINKS MK college kid like you would want your child to be treated.

 Missionary families like to get: